 We are required to make judgments regarding the useful lives of our intangible assets.
 With the implementation of SFAS 142, we determined certain intangible assets to have indefinite lives based upon our analysis of the requirements of SFAS No. 141, Business Combinations ("SFAS 141"), and SFAS 142.
 Under the provisions of SFAS 142, we are required to test these assets for impairment at least annually.
-The annual impairment tests were completed and did not result in an impairment charge.
+The annual impairment tests were completed in the second quarter and did not result in an impairment charge.
 To the extent an impairment is identified in the future, we will record the amount of the impairment as an operating expense in the period in which it is identified.

 Stock-Based Compensation.
 Effective January 1, 2006, we adopted the fair value recognition provisions of Financial Accounting Standards No. 123 (revised 2004), Share-Based Payment ("SFAS 123R"), using the modified prospective transition method.
 Under this method we recognize compensation expense for all share-based payments granted after January 1, 2006 and prior to but not yet vested as of January 1, 2006, in accordance with SFAS 123R.
-Under the fair value recognition provisions of SFAS 123R, we recognize stock-based compensation net of any estimated forfeitures on a straight-line basis over the requisite service period of the award.
-The fair value of our stock-based compensation expense is based on estimates using the Black-Scholes option-pricing model.
-This option-pricing model requires the input of highly subjective assumptions including the option's expected life, risk-free interest rate, expected dividends and price volatility of the underlying stock.
-The stock price volatility assumption was determined using the historical volatility of our common stock.
+Under the fair value recognition provisions of SFAS 123R, we recognize stock-based compensation net of any estimated forfeitures on a straight-line basis over the requisite service